What is the role of a caregiver?

 - Develop a strategy or long-term plan if your loved one's condition changes or gets worse.
 Consider any potential problems and what services may be needed.
 Be prepared to act and/or make the necessary changes.

-- Have the telephone numbers of your loved one's doctors, as well as those of emergency services, where they can easily be located in an emergency.
-One suggestion is to preprogram these numbers into your phone or tape them on the telephone receiver.
+- Keep telephone numbers of your loved one's doctors and emergency services where they can easily be located in an emergency.
+Consider preprogramming these numbers into your phone or taping them on the telephone receiver.

 Why is it important for me to take care of myself?